jgrodziski/metav/README.md

 **At every moment we should be able to link a SCM hash to a software's binary artefact and also the inverse: link a binary artefact to a point in the SCM tree.**

-__The idea is to drive the version from git instead of the other way around.__
+__The idea is to drive the version from git instead of the other way around and to accomodate a Monorepo style organization.__

 ## Release semantic